 We are soliciting stories for a new series on Worlds of Resistance: Dystopia and Heterotopia in Fiction and Reality we hope to publish in the coming months on our blog and ultimately package as a PDF for scholars, teachers and the general public.
 We invite writers exploring this process of wording, the dystopian to the heterotopic, the alternative versions of the past and speculative visions of the future as they articulate with the conditions we find ourselves contending with today.
 As geeks, we imaginatively immerse ourselves in content that begs us to suspend our assumptions about the world we live in and consider the life history of another, from Jericho (2006-2008) to Born in Flames (1983).
 As anthropologists, we conduct the in-depth research necessary to break down monolithic concepts of culture, parse out the inconsistencies and contradictory elements of human behavior, and remind ourselves that we have examples of activism and advocacy from our ethnographic endeavors on the sub-altern, the political fringe, studying up and studying down at the interstices of symbolic violence and outright aggression.
 Like our colleagues at Anthrodendum/Savage Minds, Somatosphere, and Anthropology News, we’d like authors to consider how we go about thinking about the co-construction and co-habitation of worlds and what models, fictional or otherwise, we can use to think through these moments of crisis.
 How do these modalities get co-opted?
 And how can these processes of re-storying the world be applied?

-Please send pitches and submissions to firstname.lastname@example.org.
+Please send pitches and submissions to email@example.com.
 We ask that pitches are abstract length, between 100 to 250 words.
-We will be accepting submissions on a rolling basis but we ask that authors interested in being included in the PDF project submit pitches by the end of September.
+We will be accepting submissions on a rolling basis.
 We look forward to hearing your ideas.

 Haraway, Donna J. Staying With the Trouble: Making Kin in the Chthlucene.
 Durham: Duke University Press, 2016.